-Testing Grounds are now accepting EOIs for our 2021 Creative Development Program.
+EOIs for our 2021 Creative Development Program are now closed and we are no longer taking applications.
 The program will begin in February 2021 and run through to the end of June 2021.
-Applications are due December 4, 2020.

 Testing Grounds is seeking EOIs from creative practitioners who want support developing a creative project.
 The application process is as simple as submitting an EOI online telling us what you want to develop and we will see if we can help.
 As we are all working in and around COVID-19 this program is designed to be flexible and malleable to the needs of the individual practitioner.